Two bios of Jennifer Finney Boylan appear on this page, one short, one long.

 In late 1986, Boylan began a master’s program at the Writing Seminars of Johns Hopkins University in Baltimore, Maryland, where she worked with John Barth, Edward Albee, Doris Grumbach and John Irwin.
 She taught at Johns Hopkins for several years after getting her degree, and then joined the faculty at Colby College in Waterville, Maine, where she has been ever since.

-Since 1988, Jenny Boylan has been a professor of creative writng and American literature at Colby College, in Waterville, Maine.
+Jenny was a professor of creative writng and American literature at Colby College, in Waterville, Maine from 1988-2014.
 Boylan was a visiting professor at University College Cork, Ireland, in 1998-99.
 She was promoted to the rank of full Professor in May of 2001, and was chosen by students as the Charles Walker Bassett “Professor of the Year” in 2000.
-At Colby she has served as Co-chair of English (2002-4), Director of Creative Writing (2005-07) and Associate Chair of English (1996-98).
-In fall of 2012 she began another term as Director of Creative Writing at Colby.
+At Colby she served as Co-chair of English (2002-4), Director of Creative Writing (2005-07, and 2012-14) and Associate Chair of English (1996-98).

 In 2010, Jenny served as the Hoyer-Updike Distinguished Visiting Creative Writer an appointment at Ursinus College in Collegeville, Pennsylvania, named to honor the writers John Updike and his mother, Linda Grace Hoyer, for the contributions they made to American letters.

-Jenny currently serves on the boards of two nonprofits: she is on the Board of Directors of GLAAD, serving as Secretary to the Executive Committee; and also is a member of the Board of Trustees of the Kinsey Institute for Research on Sex, Gender, and Reproduction.
+Jenny currently serves on the boards of two nonprofits: she is the co-chair of the Board of Directors of GLAAD, and also is a member of the Board of Trustees of the Kinsey Institute for Research on Sex, Gender, and Reproduction.

 The Boylan family maintains two endowments.
 The Boylan prize at Wesleyan University is a small fund to honor distinction in undergraduate creative writing.
 The J. Richard Boylan scholarship at Johns Hopkins University provides major funding for undergraduate scholarship in the Humanities at JHU in Baltimore.

-Jennifer Finney Boylan lives in rural Maine with her family.
-Jenny has been married to Deirdre “Grace” Finney since 1988; their sons Zach and Sean turned 18 and 16 in 2012.
+When not residing in New York City as a member of the Barnard faculty, Jennifer Finney Boylan lives in rural Maine with her family.
+Jenny has been married to Deirdre “Grace” Finney since 1988; their sons Zach and Sean turned 20 and 18 in 2014.
 (The boys were instrumental in the creation of the Falcon Quinn series.)
 The Boylans’ lives revolve around soccer, fiddle, the French horn, big meals, two black labs named Indigo and Ranger, and, of course, each other.